gmittert/paradise/README.md

 Check out the `samples` directory for even more samples.
 # Building

-Requires Stack, clang, and OpenCL
+Requires Stack, llvm, and OpenCL

 ```
 stack install